Ironjanowar/cabify_challenge/README.md

     + _inserted\_at_: A `DateTime` with the time when the group was inserted

-There is a `GroupAssigner` module that is in charge of assign cars to groups via an async `Task`, this module is going to be called every time there is a `/cars`, `/journey` or `/dropoff` request.
+There is a `GroupAssigner` module that is in charge of assigning cars to groups via an async `Task`, this module is going to be called every time there is a `/cars`, `/journey` or `/dropoff` request.
 It would get the groups ordered by "waiting time" so the groups that have been longer time waiting are assigned first.